lillylabs/profile-pic-overlay/static/content/itshertreat.md

   text: '#ItsHerTreat'
   image: '/images/itshertreat/itshertreat.png'
 subtitle: 'A campaign against gender discrimination.'
-prompt: 'Share your photo with #ItsHerTreat-filter on social media.'
+prompt: 'Create and share your photo with the #ItsHerTreat-filter on social media.'
 share:
-  title: 'Share your photo with your friends!'
+  title: 'Share the photo with your friends!'
   options:
     facebook:
       label: Facebook
       title: Share on Facebook
+      submit: Post
+      cancel: Cancel
       icon: fa-facebook
     twitter:
       label: Twitter